10 minutes to… OGGM-shop as a data provider for your worksflows#

 df_agg[vn] = ds[vn].isel(x=('z', df_agg['i']), y=('z', df_agg['j']))

-We now have 9 times less points, but the main features of the data remain unchanged:
+We now have 9 times fewer points, but the main features of the data remain unchanged:

 Build a statistical model#